awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 ## Considerations<a name="private-cluster-considerations"></a>

 Here are some things to consider when running Amazon EKS in a private cluster without outbound internet access\.
-+ AWS X\-Ray isn't supported with private clusters\.
++ AWS X\-Ray is supported with private clusters, but you must use an AWS X\-Ray VPC endpoint\.
+For more information, see [VPC endpoints for private clusters](#vpc-endpoints-private-clusters)\.
 + Amazon CloudWatch Logs is supported with private clusters, but you must use an Amazon CloudWatch Logs VPC endpoint\.
 For more information, see [VPC endpoints for private clusters](#vpc-endpoints-private-clusters)\.
 + Self\-managed and managed [nodes](worker.md) are supported\.
 The instances for nodes must have access to the VPC endpoints\.
 If you create a managed node group, the VPC endpoint security group must allow the CIDR for the subnets, or you must add the created node security group to the VPC endpoint security group\.
 + [IAM roles for service accounts](iam-roles-for-service-accounts.md) is supported\.
 You must include the STS VPC endpoint\.
 For more information, see [VPC endpoints for private clusters](#vpc-endpoints-private-clusters)\.